Fire Art Guidelines

 When to Drop the Perimeter

 Once the perimeter has been dropped, it is important to make sure that any unburned wood or other materials that have fallen outside of the burn shield are thrown back into the burn.
 It is important that these items do not become a tripping hazard for participants approaching the fire.
-If there are rebar, groundscrews/ground anchors or stakes protruding above the playa surface cones will be needed to place over them to alert participants.
-Once the perimeter has been released an overnight crew will stay with the embers to ensure participant safety and to prepare the area for clean up (LNT) in the morning.
+If there are rebar, ground screws, ground anchors or stakes protruding above the playa surface, cones will be needed to place over them to alert participants.
+Once the perimeter has been released, an overnight crew will stay with the embers to ensure participant safety and to prepare the area for Leave No Trace (LNT) clean up in the morning.
 Do not allow participants to throw items that are not to be burned, like plastics or hazardous materials, into the fire.

 Contingency Plan